coupler/linkage/README.markdown

     runner = Linkage::SingleThreadedRunner.new(config, 'sqlite://results.db')
     runner.execute

-The above example would find birth records that have a mothers with the same name.
+The above example would find birth records that have mothers with the same name.

 ## Contributing to linkage